Pat White (American football): Professional football career

+Pre-draft

 Following the end of the regular season in his senior season of 2008, White was offered and accepted a bid to the Senior Bowl, where he worked out for scouts at quarterback.
 NFL Network's Mike Mayock predicted White to be the Senior Bowl MVP and be a 2nd round selection, while Mel Kiper, Jr. selected White as his #5 quarterback prospect in the class.
 White finished the Senior Bowl going 4 of 9 passing for 95 yards with a touchdown and 31 yards rushing on three rushes – totaling 126 yards with a touchdown.
 He led two scoring drives, including a 39-yard touchdown pass, en route to being named the 2009 Senior Bowl MVP.

 White officially received an invitation to the 2009 NFL Combine.
 Prior to Combine workouts, he told reporters that he was willing to play other positions besides quarterback in the NFL – although White was praised for his workouts at quarterback.
 On top of other praise, White as the co-winner of the General Motors Top Combine Performer.
 On March 3, 2009, White joined the NFL Total Access cast on NFL Network.
 On March 12, White worked out at his Pro Day exclusively at quarterback, contrary to reports that he would run routes as a receiver and return punts.
 Soon after, White appeared in a spread for ESPN The Magazine's April 20 feature.

 Miami Dolphins

 White was drafted by the Miami Dolphins with the 44th overall pick of the 2009 NFL draft, through a pick acquired from the Washington Redskins in a trade that sent Jason Taylor to Washington.
 After being drafted, Dolphins' general manager Jeff Ireland stated that White would be in competition for the starting quarterback job with Chad Pennington and Chad Henne, while also being used in the Wildcat formation (effectively making it a spread), and as a receiver.
-On August 1, 2009 the Dolphins agreed to terms with White on a four-year deal worth around $4.5 million.
+On August 1, 2009, the Dolphins agreed to terms with White on a four-year deal worth around $4.5 million.
 The deal included $2.4 million in guaranteed money.

 In the opening preseason game against the Jaguars, White was 2-of-7 passing for 14 yards and one interception (after it was tipped by the receiver).
 He also had six rushing attempts for 20 yards.

 White's first big play was set up in shotgun formation in Week 9 against the New England Patriots.
 The play was an option but White kept it himself and rushed for 33 yards before being stopped.